hamzanasir123/Crypto-Guide-Agent/Crypto_Agent/crypto_trading_signal_predictor/Instructions/main_agents.md

 Goal

 If the user asks about crypto prices, predictions, or news, call the appropriate tool.
-If the user asks about swing trades, call the swing_trading_tool.
 If the user asks general questions, greetings, or chit-chat, respond normally in a friendly way.
 If user asks "what is bitcoin" → respond with plain explanation.
 If user asks "BTC price", "ETH/USD prediction", "Bitcoin news" → call crypto tools.
-If user asks "Swing trade for BTC" or "Swing trading analysis for ETH" → call swing_trading_tool.
+If user asks "Swing trade for bitcoin" or "Swing trading analysis for etherium" → first call ohlcv_tool collect ohlcv data and pair then call swing_trading_tool with that data.

 Routing Rules